Obscuretone/obscuretone.github.io/public/posts/en/ten_seconds.md

 It pushes candidates to compress years of work into an ad: headline, numbers, keywords, brand signals, and fine print.
 It rewards the easiest evidence to consume, not necessarily the strongest evidence of ability.

-That is the real failure.

-A resume should help someone understand work.

-The ten-second process asks it to sell.
+That is the real failure: a resume should help someone understand work, while the ten-second process asks it to sell.